Here is how to make moss wall art and bring nature into your living space.

-A great way to bring nature into your own home is by creating unique DIY moss wall art.
+A great way to bring the outside in is by creating unique DIY moss wall art.
 And this moss decor tutorial is full of helpful tips to make it easy.

-And a moss wall is a way of taking that appeal to create a vertical garden.
-They have become popular in home decor and are a big part of biophilic design.
+A moss wall is a way of taking that appeal to create a vertical garden.
+It has become popular in home decor and is a big part of biophilic design.

 There are outdoor moss walls and indoor moss walls.
 A living moss wall, sometimes called a green wall or living wall, will be an outdoor wall.

 Mosses are living plants, and a true living moss wall is used for outdoor use.
 But the type for indoor use must be preserved, though it’s real moss.

 There are different varieties of moss that can be used indoors.
 These preserved mosses are treated with a solution that stops the growing process.
 So it is no longer living and then colored with dyes.

 Typical Indoor Mosses Used For Making Wall Decor

 - Reindeer moss: an upright puffy, or pillowy like appearance